-- 5.1.1.
-A paper version of the account book is available if you do not want to use the electronic version. - 5.1.2.
+- 5.1.
+Electronic account book - 5.1.1.
 You are advised to use the electronic account book, but if you prefer please use the paper, copies of which are available from the Federation Office.
 We are no longer providing the NFWI green accounts book in Surrey, but an A3 printed version of the spreadsheet.
-The electronic account book is a spreadsheet and does all the calculations for you including producing your end of year Financial Statement based on the data you have entered. - 5.1.3.
+The electronic account book is a spreadsheet and does all the calculations for you including producing your end of year Financial Statement based on the data you have entered. - 5.1.2.
+A paper version of the account book is available if you do not want to use the electronic version. - 5.1.3.
 The latest version of the electronic spreadsheet is always on The Surrey Federation website at https://surreyfedwi.org.uk/resources/document-library/ or the spreadsheet can be emailed by the Federation Office on request.
-Use the publication date on the top of the Financial Statement page to confirm you are using the latest one. - 5.1.4.
+YOU can chem Use the publication date on the top of the Financial Statement page to confirm you are using the latest one. - 5.1.4.
 There is a version of the spreadsheet that allows for multiple bank accounts and has a longer receipts page if your WI needs these features.
 This includes additional columns to enable accounting for transfer between accounts.
 Please contact the office and it can be emailed to you. - 5.1.5.
 Download the file and save a copy (Save As) on your computer.
 It is suggested that you save the file on your computer in 'My Documents' or 'Desktop' and name the file your WI name. - 5.1.6.
 Please do a new download each year as there may be changes to the sheet.
 There is a publication date at the top of the Financial Statement so you can see easily if you are using the latest version. - 5.1.7.
 Follow the 'READ ME' instructions to enter the year, WI name and the amount brought forward from last year and comparative figures.
 Note the formats for entering data. - 5.1.8.
 You might find it easier NOT use the NFWI spreadsheet from MyWI as they work in different ways and agent's income is treated very differently.
 The Surrey one has Surrey Federation at the top of the Financial Statement page so you can confirm you are using the correct one.
 The Surrey one has more built-in features and additional pages.
 This handbook has been written on the basis that if you are using a spreadsheet, it is the Surrey one. - 5.2.
-Keeping the accounts up to date.
+Keeping the accounts up to date. - 5.2.1.

-5.2.1.
 Payments.
 Record all cheques and bank payments.
 If you use cheques record in cheque number order as it makes it easier to identify missing cheques.
 Ensure that the first cheque number follows on from the previous year's last cheque.
 If a cheque is cancelled, list it as cancelled in the account book without an amount.
 A missing cheque number could result in unnecessary work if not documented.
 Mark supporting paperwork with the cheque number and date paid.
 Remember that the payee of a WI cheque should not sign the cheque.
 This is good practice and avoids accusations of fraud.
 Where payments are made by bank transfer record the date on the paperwork and file in date order.